 - 1. The Director defines strategic missions and goals, including both long- and short-term missions and goals, as well as determines the plans and timetables that effectively lead to their implementation - 2.
 The Director develops ideas, designs and plans that maximize the interactions and effective collaboration of researchers, strengthening the Center's organization as an entity within HU - 3.
 The Director recruits & continuously updates the composition of a strong leadership/administrative team that can be effective in delivering on assigned tasks - 4.
 The Director initiates and oversees the recruitment of promising young researchers & new PIs - 5.
-With help of his leadership team, the Director oversees the dissemination of the Center's research outcomes to the scientific community & society, as well as oversees the investment/spending of various resources is occupied with tasks, like international activities.
+With help of his leadership team, the Director oversees the dissemination of the Center's research outcomes to the scientific community & society, as well as oversees the investment/spending of various resources

+The Administrative & Deputy Directors will communicate with other center members while the Director is occupied with tasks, like international activities.
 Deputy Directors Kotorii, Yabuta & Inoue will bring to the table tremendous experiences in conducting outreach/dissemination activities, overseeing science missions & organizing international exchanges/collaborations & reforming graduate education.